michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 Pomodoro 2:
 - ✅ UAT2.1 When board is created I want to see Player 1 to write X on the board
-- ⚠ TODO UAT2.2 When first player is finished I want to see Player 2 to write O on the board
+- 🚧 UAT2.2 When first player is finished I want to see Player 2 to write O on the board
 - ⚠ TODO New User stories